 Malahide Castle: Co.
 Dublin, Ireland

-Found a 30-minute train ride from Dublin, pretty Malahide Castle is a fully restored medieval castle that was home to generations of the same family for almost 800 years.
+A 30-minute train ride from Dublin transports you to Malahide Castle, a fully restored medieval castle that was home to generations of the same family for almost 800 years.
 The castle is surrounded by a large park as well as a botanical garden which includes many rare and tropical plants.
 It is possible to take a guided tour of Malahide Castle, and its Great Hall can even be rented out for special events.

 Minard Castle: Co.
 Kerry, Ireland